Zero Escape: Gameplay

 An Escape section in Nine Hours, Nine Persons, Nine Doors.
 The player escapes rooms by solving puzzles, which involves finding and combining items.

 The gameplay of the series is divided into two types of segments: Novel sections – presented in a visual novel format in the first two games, and as animated cutscenes in the third – and Escape sections, which are escape-the-room scenarios.
 During the Novel sections, the player reads dialogue, occasionally inputting choices that change the course of the story.
 During the Escape sections, the player aims to find a way out of rooms by exploring the room and solving puzzles.
 The player can move around during these sections, and can pick up and combine items in order to open locks or get access to new items.
-Each room also includes more complex puzzles, such as sliding puzzles and mini-games, which can not be solved without finding clues in the room.
+Each room also includes more complex puzzles, such as sliding puzzles and mini-games, which can't be solved without finding clues in the room.

 The games are non-linear: the first two games' stories branch depending on player choices, and lead to several different endings, with a final true ending that the player can only reach by playing through various different branches; the third game divides the story into chapters called "fragments", each representing a 90-minute period, which can be chosen from a "Floating Fragment" menu and played out of order.
 In the first game, the player has to start over from the beginning after completing each branch, replaying Escape sections; in the second game, the branches are represented by an interactive flowchart, allowing the player to jump to any point in the game that they have reached, and try different outcomes.
 This flowchart was also implemented in the iOS and The Nonary Games versions of the first game.
 In the third game, fragments are placed in a flowchart upon completion, indicating where they take place in the story.